hn12404988/hast_web/README.md

 # hast_web

-Websocket server based on [hast](https://github.com/hn12404988/hast) structure.
+Websocket server based on [hast](https://github.com/hn12404988/hast) core.
 Let it be a fast server, and can handle requests in parallel.
 The cost is **Linux-Only**.

 ## Note that..